-In this section I report the combination of θ and φ that match the values of the observed moments as reported in Table .
-I report the values that fit the cross-sectional moments in models where $\alpha = 1$ and $\alpha \to \infty$, with the purpose of showing that the estimated structural parameters are vastly different depending on the assumed structure of the labor market.
+We now find the combination of θ and φ that find the values of the observed moments as reported in Table .
+We find the parameters that fit the cross-sectional moments in models where $\alpha=1$ and $\alpha\to\infty$.
+With the purpose of showing that the estimated structural parameters are vastly different depending on the assumed structure of the labor market.